zhaoyul/aposd-vs-clean-code/README.md

 In your solution, below, you break the algorithm up in a similar way.
 However, instead of separating the concerns into functions, you separate them into sections with comments above them.

-You mentioned how in my solution readers will have to keep the loop context in mind while reading the other functions.
+You mentioned that in my solution readers will have to keep the loop context in mind while reading the other functions.
 I suggest that in your solution, readers will have to keep the loop context in mind while reading your explanatory comments.
 They may have to "flip back and forth" between the sections in order to establish their understanding.

 Now perhaps you are concerned that in my solution the "flipping" is a longer distance (in lines) than in yours.
 I'm not sure that's a significant point since they all fit on the same screen (at least they do on my screen) and the landmarks are pretty obvious.